 Key domains that are relevant to education and development that have been studied and expanded upon by RFT and CBS research are outlined below:

 1) Early Language Development: Studies have increasingly shown that the poverty of the stimulus can be accounted by what Relational Frame Theory calls ‘coordination’ (also known as stimulus equivalence).
 This has great value for educators and speech pathologists, as it allows them to design therapy approaches for language and learning problems.
+This is why teachers really go hand in hand about teaching students while using common core sheets in order to enhance student’s problem solving.
 For linguists and developmental psychologists, RFT research provides a contextual and functionalist approach to understanding the unique human ability of language.
 Our resources section below outlines useful readings covering RFT and early language development.

 3) Metaphor and Analogy Development: The power of analogy and metaphor can be seen in the ubiquity of symbolic and pretend play and the early development of idioms in development.
 RFT researchers conceptualise analogical/metaphorical thinking as ‘relations amongst relations’ and the evidence suggests this is indeed the process that is occurring.
 Our resources section below outlines useful readings covering RFT and metaphor and analogy development.